First of all I would like to thank you.

 The case interview is simply a heavily time-compressed approximation of doing client work.

-When you consider many of things you mentioned about your recruiting process in this context, it makes perfect sense.
+When you consider many of the things you mentioned about your recruiting process in this context, it makes perfect sense.

 For example, you mentioned that rather than letting yourself be "evaluated," you acted more like a colleague having a two-way, joint problem-solving conversation.